tehamalab/gdal2tiles/README.rst

         :alt: Documentation Status

-A python library for generating map tiles based on gdal2tiles.py_ script.
+A python library for generating map tiles inspired by gdal2tiles.py_ from GDAL_ project.

 Dependancies